 A world-class sales process will help you win more deals.
 Win bigger deals and do it faster.
 Ease of doing business with your sales team is the linchpin of B2B customer experiences and sales process adoption.
 This article is focused on clearing the way for sales reps to pick-up speed of adoption by running downhill without obstruction.

-CEOs have a problem.
-As a Sales Ops leader, you can help.
-Ease of doing business with your sales team is the linchpin of B2B customer experience.
-Sales reps are the face of the organization.
-Most often, however, they are shackled by internal processes that are time killers.
+Most often, however, sales reps are shackled by internal processes that are time killers.
 This limits their ability to be out in front of clients.
-This is what sales reps love to do.
-It’s what they get paid to do.
+This is what sales reps love and get paid to do.
 If a broken process stands in their way, they will simply go around it.
 Don’t render your sales processes obsolete.
-Create Sales Processes of Least Resistance.
+Create sales processes of least resistance.

 The problem with a typical Sales Process is its focus on seller actions.
 In these cases, organizations focus on what they do to win deals.
 It’s a math equation.
 It’s been the method of top sales forces for decades.
 It has worked.
 Until recently.
 The process no longer helps your reps.
 It’s obsolete and no longer is driving revenue.
 Here’s a great example:

 Common Sales Organization Philosophy: “I need my sales reps to generate 20 new leads per week.
 I need them to log 10 new opportunities.
 I need them to create 3 proposals.
 This will lead to 2 net new customers and 3 renewals per month.”

 Sales Rep Philosophy: “Get 20 business cards or LinkedIn connections.
 Take the ten most viable and enter them as opportunities.
 Generate my proposals to keep the boss off my back.
 Rely on my killer instinct to close business.
 If I miss, call in a few favors with my customers.
 Get a few change orders and hit my number.”